Design Critique: DICE (iOS App)

 Purchasing a ticket

-Once a user clicks into an event, the main event details are immediately visible.
+Once I click into an event, the main event details are immediately visible.
 This includes the event title, banner image, date, time, and location, placed at the top of the page.
 The date and time are highlighted in yellow, which improves readability and acts as a strong signifier.
-This contrast in color draws allows the user to instantly recognize important and time-sensitive details.
+This contrast in color allows me to instantly recognize important and time-sensitive details.

 Further down the page is the event description written by the organizer, followed by event policies.
 This content is visually separated from the main actions, reinforcing a clear conceptual model: high-level details first, and more in-depth information second.

-At the bottom of the screen, a simple navigation bar displays the lowest ticket price along with a bright yellow “Get Tickets” button.
-The color contrast and fixed placement of the navigation bar act as strong signifiers, communicating the next step in the flow.
-When the user taps “Get Tickets,” the page expands to show ticket tiers, such as General Admission and VIP, each with different price points.
+At the bottom of the screen, a navigation bar displays the lowest ticket price along with a bright yellow “Get Tickets” button, communicating the next step to take.
+When I tap “Get Tickets,” the page expands to show ticket tiers, such as General Admission and VIP, each with different price points.

-After checkout, users are taken to a completion screen confirming their purchase.
-This provides clear feedback, helping close the Gulf of Evaluation by making it obvious that the action was successful.
+After checkout, I am taken to a completion screen confirming my purchase.
+This provides clear feedback, helping close the Gulf of Evaluation by making it apparent that the action was successful.

-One issue in this flow is the price displayed on the initial event page.
+One issue that became apparent was the misleading price displayed on the initial event page.
 The app shows the lowest possible ticket price, even when that ticket tier is sold out.
-This creates a mismatch between user expectations and system behavior.
-For example, an event may initially display a price of $50.89, but after tapping “Get Tickets,” the lowest available option is actually $90.64.
+In this example, the event initially displays a ticket price of $50.89, but after tapping “Get Tickets,” the lowest available ticket option is actually $90.64.

-A better solution would be to display the lowest available ticket price on the intial event page.
-Sold-out prices could still be shown within the ticket tiers, but the initial price would better align with user expectations, improving trust and understanding of the interface.
+A better solution would be to display the lowest available ticket price on the initial event page.
+Sold-out prices could still be shown upon expansion to all ticket tiers, but the initial price would better align with a user’s expectations.

 Sending a ticket to a friend

 One of DICE’s strongest features is how easy it is to send a ticket to a friend.
-After purchasing a ticket, you can tap into the ticket details and view the “Send ticket to a friend” button placed directly below the ticket banner.
-From there, you’re taken to a search page where friends you’ve previously interacted with on DICE appear.
-You can also search your full contact list in the search bar since the app is connected to your phone contacts.
+After purchasing a ticket, I can tap into the ticket details and view the “Send ticket to a friend” button placed directly below the ticket banner.
+From there, I’m taken to a search page where friends I’ve previously interacted with on DICE appear.
+I can also search my full contact list in the search bar since the app is connected to my phone’s contacts.

 The experience becomes complicated when the recipient doesn’t have a DICE account.
-In that case, a popup appears asking you to invite your friend to register before sending the ticket.
-This shifts the task from sending a ticket to managing someone else’s onboarding, widening the Gulf of Execution.
-The app’s response no longer matches the user’s expectation either, increasing the Gulf of Evaluation.
+In that case, a popup appears asking me to invite my friend to register before sending the ticket.
+This shifts the task from sending a ticket to managing my friend’s onboarding, widening the Gulf of Execution.

 A better solution would be allowing users to send tickets as a shareable link via text.
 The ticket would still be reserved for that friend, but they could download the app and create an account on their own time, with the ticket automatically appearing once registration is complete.
 This approach reduces friction for the sender.